HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/index.md

 ## Definition of terms

-- In Apache JMeter, concurrent users refer to the number of virtual users that are actively making requests to the server at the same time during a performance test.
-These users simulate real-world load on the application to measure its performance under various conditions.
+- In the JMeter context, a Concurrent User refers to the number of users executing test requests at the same time (in parallel).
+It represents how many virtual users are actively sending requests to the target application simultaneously.

-- The ramp-up period determines how quickly the concurrent users are introduced into the system.
-Example: If you have 100 users with a 10-second ramp-up, JMeter will add 10 users per second, reaching 100 users in 10 seconds.
+In JMeter, concurrent users are simulated using Thread Groups, where:

+- Number of Threads (users) – Represents the number of concurrent users.

+- Ramp-up Period – The time taken to start all the threads (users).

+- Loop Count – Number of iterations each user performs.

+- Example setup: Threads (Users): 100,  Ramp-up Period: 10 seconds, Loop Count: 1

+This means JMeter will start 100 users over 10 seconds, leading to approximately 10 users per second.

+- Think Time: If timers (e.g., Think Time) are added to simulate real user behavior, the number of concurrent users at any given time may fluctuate.

+- Authenticated user - Portal “User”role
+- Unauthenticated user - Portal “Anonymous User”

-- OpenLDAP is an open-source implementation of LDAP (Lightweight Directory Access Protocol)
+- OpenLDAP is an open-source implementation of LDAP (Lightweight Directory Access Protocol).
+All authenticated Users are added to OpenLDAP

+Metrics

+- Average response time: The average time taken to receive a response from the server for all the requests made during the test.

+- 95th Percentile Response Time (95th pct): The response time below which 95% of the requests were completed.
+In other words, only 5% of the requests took longer than this time to complete.

+- Throughput: The number of requests processed by the system per unit of time (e.g., requests per second or per minute).

 ## Methodology